JeNilSE/Windows-Server-AD-Hardening-School-Project-/README.md

 * **Removed Apps:** I uninstalled `XPS-Viewer` since we don't need it and it can be a security risk.

 ## 📂 Repository Contents
-* `hardening_audit.ps1` - The PowerShell script I used to configure the security settings and logs.
+* `hardening_audit.ps1` - Everything was done manually but I tried creating a PowerShell script to configure the security settings and logs automatically, feel free to try in a test VM.

 ---
 *Infrastructure Design by [Jesper Nilsson](https://github.com/JeNilSE)*